rizqureshy/AI-Activation-Channel-Sales/README.md

-# CS AI Activation — Train-the-Trainer Cohort
+# CS AI Activation — Channel Parter Sales

-The standalone participant site for the Customer Success **Train-the-Trainer Cohort** (Jul 13 – Aug 7 · facilitated by Chris + Rizwan).
+The standalone participant site for the Channel Partner Sales AI Activation Program.
+(Jul 13 – Aug 7 · facilitated by Joseph + Rizwan).

 One page plus a vendored `three.min.js` (WebGL starfield background — the page degrades gracefully to a CSS star field without it):